 - The purchase is obtained from a pre-qualified supplier under the WALGA Preferred Supply Program or State Government Common Use Arrangement. - The purchase is of a unique nature with a sole source of supply. - The purchase is from another local government agency; - The supply of the goods or services is to be obtained from expenditure authorised in an emergency.
-Emergency purchases are defined as the supply of goods or services associated with: - a local emergency and the expenditure isare required (within existing budget allocations) to respond to an imminent risk to public safety, or to protect or make safe property or infrastructure assets;assets. - a local emergency and the expenditure isare required (with no relevant available budget allocation) to respond to an imminent risk to public safety, or to protect or make safe property or infrastructure assets in accordance with section.6.8 of the Local Government Act 1995 (WA) (CKI) and Local Government Act (Functions and General) Regulations 1996 (WA) (CKI) regulation 11(2)(a); or - o a State of Emergency declared under the Emergency Management Act 2005 (WA) (CKI) and therefore, Local Government Act (Functions and General) Regulations 1996 (WA) (CKI) regulations 11(2)(2) (aa), (ja) and (3) apply to vary the application of this policy. - Any of the other exclusions under Regulation 11 of the Local Government Act (Functions and General) Regulations 1996 (WA) (CKI apply.
+Emergency purchases are defined as the supply of goods or services associated with: - a local emergency and the expenditure are required (within existing budget allocations) to respond to an imminent risk to public safety, or to protect or make safe property or infrastructure assets. - a local emergency and the expenditure are required (with no relevant available budget allocation) to respond to an imminent risk to public safety, or to protect or make safe property or infrastructure assets in accordance with section.6.8 of the Local Government Act 1995 (WA) (CKI) and Local Government Act (Functions and General) Regulations 1996 (WA) (CKI) regulation 11(2)(a); or - a State of Emergency declared under the Emergency Management Act 2005 (WA) (CKI) and therefore, Local Government Act (Functions and General) Regulations 1996 (WA) (CKI) regulations 11(2) (aa), (ja) and (3) apply to vary the application of this policy. - Any of the other exclusions under Regulation 11 of the Local Government Act (Functions and General) Regulations 1996 (WA) (CKI apply.

-Please note that three written quotations based on detailed scope of works are still encouraged to be obtained even when purchasing under policy and tendering exempt clauses, for e.g.e.g., through the WALGA Preferred Supply Program or a State Government Common Use Arrangement, to ensure best value for money.
+Please note that three written quotations based on detailed scope of works are still encouraged to be obtained even when purchasing under policy and tendering exempt clauses, for e.g., through the WALGA Preferred Supply Program or a State Government Common Use Arrangement, to ensure best value for money.

-1.43 LGIS Services
+3. LGIS Services

-The suite of LGIS insurances are is established in accordance with section 9.58(6)(b) of the Local Government Act 1995 (WA)(CKI) and are provided as part of a mutual, where WALGA member local governments are the owners of LGIS.
+The suite of LGIS insurances is established in accordance with section 9.58(6)(b) of the Local Government Act 1995 (WA)(CKI) and are provided as part of a mutual, where WALGA member local governments are the owners of LGIS.
 Therefore, obtaining LGIS insurance services is available as a member-based service and is not defined as a purchasing activity subject to this policy.
 Should Council resolve to seek quotations from alternative insurance suppliers, compliance with this policy is required.

-1.54 Approval Limits
+4. Approval Limits

-The Chief Executive Officer, Deputy Chief Executive OfficerManager Finance and Corporate Services, Manager of Works and Services and Infrastructure, Governance and Risk and Planning Coordinator Manager, and Community Development Coordinator have Coordinator, Infrastructure Coordinator have authority to sign purchase orders within their relevant area of responsibility within the following limits:
+The Chief Executive Officer, Manager Finance and Corporate Services, Manager Infrastructure, Governance, Risk and Planning Manager, and Community Development Coordinator, Infrastructure Coordinator have authority to sign purchase orders within their relevant area of responsibility within the following limits: